Large Star/Rose Extra Dimension with Small Leaves/Petals: Toy Model of Small Dirac Neutrino Masses

+It is known from Refs.~\cite{Dienes:1998sb, ArkaniHamed:1998vp, Dvali:1999cn} that if the left-handed neutrinos, localized on the SM-brane, interact with gauge singlet neutrinos, propagating in the bulk in the form of an internal torus $\left( \mathcal{R}_1 \right)^q$ of radius $R$ and large volume $\mathcal{V}_q$, one can get small Dirac masses for the neutrinos.
 We want to see if it is possible to build such a model for a LED compactified on the metric graph $\mathcal{K}_N$.
 For the compactification on a star/rose graph, one takes a 4D left-handed neutrino $\nu_L$ of mass dimension 3/2 localized on the $J/V$-brane, and a 5D gauge singlet neutrino $\Psi$ of mass dimension 2 propagating into the bulk.
 The action of the model is

 The free action $S_\Psi$ is given by Eq.~\eqref{S_Psi_star}, and

 The brane-localized mass term is